Growing as a Disciple course

 The course is made up of ten sessions each lasting two hours:

-- The Old Testament story of faith: Joshua to the Exile
+Session 4 - The Old Testament story of faith: Joshua to the exile

-- The New Testament story of faith: The gospel spreads
+Sessions 7 - The New Testament story of faith: The gospel explodes

 The introductions to the sessions, which give more detail as to the content and aim for each session, can be found by clicking here